RallyTools/RallyRestToolkitForPython/README.rst

        print task.Name

 There is no need to make a separate call to fetch all the tasks for the story.
-When you follow domain model attributes in the Python code, the Python toolkit for the Rally REST API machinery automatically loads in the necessary objects for you.
+When you follow domain model attributes in the Python code, the Python toolkit for Rally REST API machinery automatically loads in the necessary objects for you.

 Full Documentation
 ``````````````````

-The complete documentation for the Python toolkit for the Rally REST API is in the doc/build/html
+The complete documentation for the Python toolkit for Rally REST API
-subdirectory in the repository.
+is in the doc/build/html subdirectory in the repository.
 The rendered version of this is also available at
 http://readthedocs.org/docs/pyral.